Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/introduction.rst

 (`Bullet Physics <http://bulletphysics.org>`__).
 Most of your work will involve setting the right properties on the objects in your scene, then you can sit back and let the engine take over.
-The physics simulation can be used for Games, but also for Animation.
+The physics simulation can be used for games, but also for animation.

-The Blender Game Engine (BGE) is based on Rigid-Body Physics, which differs significantly from the complementary set of tools available in the form of Soft Body Physics Simulations.
-Though the BGE does have a Soft Body type, it is not nearly as nuanced as the non-BGE Soft Body.
+The Blender Game Engine (BGE) is based on rigid body physics, which differs significantly from the complementary set of tools available in the form of soft body physics simulations.
+Though the BGE does have a soft body type, it is not nearly as nuanced as the non-BGE soft body.
 The inverse is even more true: it is difficult to get the non-BGE physics to resemble anything like a stiff shape.
-Rigid Body Physics does not have, as an effect or a cause, any mesh deformations.
+Rigid body physics does not have, as an effect or a cause, any mesh deformations.
 For a discussion on how to partially overcome this, see:
 `Mesh Deformations`_.